Sunday, December 20, 2015

 When the Shoe No Longer Fits

-What happens when the immaturity of the religious / spiritual group with which you closely identify keeps punching you in the nose?
+What happens when the religious / spiritual group with which you closely identify keeps punching you in the nose with its simplistic immaturity?

-How strongly you identify with your particular take on religion / spirituality only becomes crystal-clear when being questioned in a thoroughly intelligent, reasonable, and well-meaning manner.
+How strongly one identifies with their particular take on religion / spirituality becomes clear when being questioned in a thoroughly intelligent, reasonable, & well-meaning manner.

-If the best you can do is an emotionally anguished, irrational counterattack, then you're actually defending your EGO.
-This may be a "shipwreck" moment - a "crisis in faith".
-The short catchy slogans of your religious sect are no longer enough.
+If the best they can do is an emotionally anguished, irrational counterattack, then they're actually defending their EGO (personal ± group).
+This may be a "shipwreck" moment - a "crisis in faith," when they might realize that the short catchy slogans of their sect are no longer enough.

-Your current worldview / self-concept may now need to be upgraded to a more mature model - one that better matches reality.
-You may need to go DEEPER in your own religion - membership alone is like being a fan of a sports team instead of engaging as a serious athlete.
-OR, maybe it's time to find a religion that better matches your current level of psychosocialspiritual development.
+Their current worldview / self-concept may now need to be upgraded to a more mature model - one that better matches reality.
+They may need to go DEEPER in their own religion - membership alone is like being a fan of a sports team instead of engaging as a serious athlete.
+OR, maybe it's time to find a group that is capable of understanding & nurturing their current & higher levels of psychosocialspiritual development.

-Going deeper or moving on is a normal, recurrent event for normally maturing, healthy human beings, though sadly many of us neglect or even actively resist the process.
+Going deeper & moving on is a normal, recurrent event for normally maturing, healthy human beings, though sadly many of us neglect or even actively resist this process.
 One reason for remaining stuck is the fear of being shunned by your current group.

 "The small man builds cages for everyone he knows.
 While the sage keeps dropping keys all night long for the beautiful, rowdy prisoners."
 Hafiz